mistu7debnath/Rock-Paper-Scissors-Game/README.md

 - One round contains total **5 matches**.
 - Win at least **3  rounds out of 5** to win the round.
-- Each match will show your and the computer's hand.
+- Each rounds will show your and the computer's hand.
 - Play again as many rounds as you like!

 ## 🛠️ Tech Stack: